MicrosoftDocs/dynamics-365-fraud-protection/content/schema.md

 ## Download sample data
 You can download our [sample data file](https://download.microsoft.com/download/c/6/a/c6a37f61-1d4c-4357-8b3c-0a6d78bcb3a1/DFP_External_Sample_Data.zip) to explore options before using your own internal data.

+### Custom data sample

+The following sample shows you how to use purchase APIs with a custom data object in Fraud protection.

+    {
+        "CustomData": {
+            "EngagementDuration": 120.4,
+            "GamerScore": 10,
+            "InApp": true,
+            "MiscSampleA": "abc"
+        }
+    }